JohannesByle/ingenium_cartographer/README.md

 The order of these steps is very important, and not following this order can lead to irreparable problems with the installation.

 1. Install ROS Noetic using their [guide](http://wiki.ros.org/noetic/Installation/Ubuntu)
-2. If you are doing thinds other than just recording data (i.e processing recordings) go to step 3, othwerwise skip step 3 and run the following commands:
+2. If you are doing things other than just recording data (i.e processing recordings) go to step 3, othwerwise skip step 3 and run the following commands:
     ```
     mkdir catkin_ws
     cd catkin_ws